 Over the last few years I’ve had many conversations about the need for better cloud services integration (now referred to as iPaaS) with members of IT organizations (typically the team responsible for SaaS applications) and people in the line of business (often sales operations, but also marketing, finance, HR, analysts and administrators of SaaS applications like Salesforce or Workday).
 I started a blog on the topic in 2009 and wrote about the idea of an On Demand Data Warehouse in 2007.

 In the early days of cloud services adoption, it was clear that the topic of data and application integration was seen as more of a cloud buzz-kill than a cloud enabler.
 But things have changed.
 IT organizations and the line of business (LOB) are now perfectly aligned when it comes to the overall cloud computing shift and strategy.
-SaaS silos have been eliminated and the dangers of delaying cloud integration are well understood.
+SaaS silos have been eliminated and the dangers of a poor cloud integration strategy are well understood.

 Or are they?